 Using Model-based Evidence to Optimise Medical Intervention Profiles and Disease Management Strategies for COVID-19 Control

-A challenge during the COVID-19 pandemic is how to design interventions and deployment strategies to maximize potential impact.
+A challenge during the COVID-19 pandemic is how to design interventions and deployment strategies to maximise potential impact.
 This consortium seeks to harness mathematical modelling and machine learning approaches using available information on disease dynamics and intervention characteristics.
-The project aims to provide model-based translational evidence to guide and optimize COVID-19 strategies for diagnostics, therapeutic interventions, disease surveillance and management.
+The project aims to provide model-based translational evidence to guide and optimise COVID-19 strategies for diagnostics, therapeutic interventions, disease surveillance and management.

 As the pandemic continues, pressing questions remain on how best use control measures; and what types and design of medical and non-medical interventions will permit an orderly return to economic function while prioritizing public health.
 Evidence-based guidance is thus needed to design optimal profiles of interventions and deployment strategies for the COVID-19 pandemic.

 Mathematical models of COVID-19 transmission dynamics can estimate the potential impact of interventions by utilising available evidence on disease progression, transmission, host immunity, epidemiology, and health systems.
 The models developed in this project will support in-silico, or virtual, population or clinical studies in computer-simulated populations to estimate impact.
 In turn, the team will incorporate these developed models into a machine learning and optimisation approach to understand optimal properties and deployment strategies of novel medical and non-medical interventions for COVID-19.

 Overall, this project aims to provide model-based translational evidence to optimise new COVID-19 strategies, with respect to balancing between target health goals, operational considerations for delivery, and therapeutic product properties that can realistically be optimised.